kumori-systems/dashboard/README.md

 main.ts - This is the entrypoint of all the project.
 It will require all vue libraries and assign vue to a label in the html code.

+## Minimum number of petitions

+The innitialitzation of the dashboard is done with the minimal number of calls, so there only the required information to show overview.

+If the user moves between pages and new information is required, then a new action will be triggered, usually getElementInfo (store/stampstate/actions).
+This is the method to get more info from the state.

+The information is only retrieved if the user successfully signs into the stamp, thus if you want to understand the dashboard innitialitzation it's a good idea to see the signin action (store/stampstate/actions).

+## Modifiying the dashboard

+The recommended way is to see the view which is givin a fail or wanna be editted.
+This view will make different calls to the store, just follow the calls and methods until you arrive to the storage.

+If you think the changes should be done before adding the data to the storage, then you are looking for admission-client.
+Try to search for the modificactions done before emitting the data to the vue instance.

+The way in which the dashboard innitializes admission-client and listens changes to the events is done in the sign in action (store/stampstate/actions).

+## New elements

+When saying 'new' in the emmited events or the commits, it doesn't really mean these are new elements in the platform; it means these are new elements in the dashbaord.